revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

-- The project files that we are currently working on are called as working tree, or working directory
+- The project files that we are currently working on are called working trees,or working directory
 - We can think of a working tree as a file system where you can view and modify files.

 </blockquote>